Welcome to fipublishing.com, your source for the latest updates, trends and ideas from the exciting world of web design.

 Main Tasks

-The Commission on Research Integrity has the primary responsibility for cases of alleged research misconduct in the application procedure for SNSF grants.
-If research misconduct occurs in the use of SNSF grants, the investigation and sanctioning is the primary responsibility of the research institution that employs the researcher.
-However, if the results of the proceedings conducted by the responsible institution are unsatisfactory with regard to aspects relevant to the SNSF the Commission on Research Integrity is authorised to conduct its own proceedings.
+The Commission has the primary responsibility for cases of alleged research misconduct in the application procedure for SNSF grants.
+If research misconduct occurs in the use of SNSF grants, the investigation and sanctioning is usually the primary responsibility of the research institution that employs the researcher.
+The Control Group investigates plagiarism allegations and regularly carries out random checks on around 5 percent of research applications submitted to the SNSF.

 Investigation